StackVista/stackstate-docs/develop/reference/scripting/async-script-result.md

 # Async script result

 Most API functions execute asynchronously.
 That means they will not directly return results.
-Some functions are dependent on the network or other resources in order to complete, therefore they can not immediately return results.
+Some functions are dependent on the network or other resources in order to complete, therefore they cannot immediately return results.
 Such asynchronous functions return an `AsyncScriptResult`.
 The concept of an `AsyncScriptResult` is modelled after how promises work in JavaScript.

 ## Working with `AsyncScriptResult.then`